Paceship PY 23: Design

-The Paceship PY 23 is a small recreational keelboat, built predominantly of hand-laid up fibreglass with balsa cores and teak and mahogany wood trim.
-It has a masthead sloop rig, a transom-hung rudder, a centreboard and or an optional fixed fin keel.
+the hull is hand-laid up fibreglass with balsa cores and teak and mahogany wood trim.
+It a transom-hung rudder, a centreboard and or an optional fixed fin keel.
 It displaces 2460 lb and carries 945 lb of iron and lead ballast.

 The centreboard version has a draft of 4.75 ft with the 45 lb lead-weighted centreboard and kick-up rudder both extended and 1.75 ft with the centreboard retracted into the 900 lb stub iron keel, allowing ground transportation on a trailer.
 The stub iron keel on the centreboard version allows the centreboard to be retracted without using interior cabin accommodation space, as well as beaching without damage to the hull.

 The later fixed fin keel version has a draft of 3.75 ft and is often referred to as the PY 23K or PY 23 FK.
 This fixed keel version was designed for Midget Ocean Racing Club (MORC) competition.

 The design features anodized spars, a self-bailing cockpit designed for six adults and an optional mainsheet traveller.
 A cockpit dodger was also optional.
 Below deck accommodations include four cabin windows, 5 ft headroom, a "V" berth in the bow, storage shelving and bins, a folding dining table, an optional gallery with an icebox, a stainless steel sink and a 12 u.s.gal fresh water tank.

 The PY 23 was designed so that even if a knock-down occurs that puts the mast in the water, the boat's interior will not take on water and the boat remains self-righting.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has a PHRF racing average handicap of 240 and a hull speed of 5.96 kn.